dvidelabs/flatcc/doc/binary-format.md

 ## Type Hashes

-A type hash is an almost unique binary identifier for every table type. the identifier was not stored in the buffer or should not be stored in the buffer.
-When storing a binary identifier it is recommended to use the type hash convention which as the a 32-bit FNV-1a hash of the fully qualified type name of the root table:
+A type hash is a 32-bit value defined as the fnv1a32 hash of a tables or a structs fully qualified name.
+If the fnv1a32 hash returns 0 it should instead hash the empty string.
+0 is used to indicate that a buffer should not store an identifier.

+Every table and struct has a name and optionally also a namespace of one or more levels.
+The fully qualified name is optional namespace followed by the type name using '.' as a separator.
+For example "MyGame.Sample.Monster", or "Eclectic.FooBar".

+The type hash can be used as the buffer identifier instead of the schema provided `file_identifier`.
+The type hash makes it possible to distinguish between different root types from the same schema, and even across schema as long as the namespace is unique.

+Type hashes introduce no changes to the binary format but application interfaces must choose support user defined identifiers or explicitly support type hashes.
+Alternatively an application can peak directly into the buffer at offset 4 (when `uoffset_t` is 4 bytes long).

-FlatCC creates the following identifier for the "MyGame.Sample.Monster"
+FlatCC generates the following identifier for the "MyGame.Sample.Monster"
 table:

     #define MyGame_Sample_Monster_type_hash ((flatbuffers_thash_t)0xd5be61b)